DS1TPT/ABF_Lang/README.md

 - 'v' executes commands at the next line.
 - 'y' command saves current BASIC style position to position buffer.
 - Nested if and loop are supported.
-- Function can be implemented in file(s) using 'j', 'r', 'y' commands.
+- Subroutine can be implemented in file(s) using 'j', 'r', 'y' commands.
 Please refer to Example programs.
 - When loading a file, you must put '`' before and after the directory and name of the file.
 ```
 Example: l`c:\abf\prg.abf`